ibmbpm/Integration-Samples/README.md

 and IBM Cloud Pak for Automation but you can also use it with IBM Business Automation Workflow in the traditional WebSphere environment.

 * The `integration.file.Files` class provides methods to read and write text files on the file system.
+* The `integration.jms.JMSMessage` class provides methods to send and receive data from a JMS queue.
+* The `integration.jms.JMSTopicMessage` class provides a method to publish data on a JMS topic.

 The source code is provided in the **src** folder.
 To use the Java code in your process application or toolkit you must create a JAR file, add as a Server File to your application, and create